sst/sst/www/docs/resource-binding.md

 ## Cost

 Resource Binding values are stored in AWS SSM with the _Standard Parameter type_ and _Standard Throughput_.
-This makes AWS SSM [free to use](https://aws.amazon.com/systems-manager/pricing/) in your SST apps, however when storing a `Config.Secret` the value is encrypted by AWS KMS.
-Secrets like this must be retrieved at runtime in you Lambda functions each time the Lambda starts up, AWS KMS has a [free tier](https://aws.amazon.com/kms/pricing/#Free_tier) limit of 20,000 API interactions per month.
-It costs $0.03 for every 10,000 subsequent AWS KMS API calls, this is important to keep in mind if you need to fetch secrets like database credentials for every request as the costs may add up quick.
+This makes AWS SSM [free to use](https://aws.amazon.com/systems-manager/pricing/) in your SST apps.
+However when storing a `Config.Secret` the value is encrypted by AWS KMS.
+These are retrieved at runtime in your Lambda functions when it starts up.
+AWS KMS has a [free tier](https://aws.amazon.com/kms/pricing/#Free_tier) of 20,000 API calls per month.
+And it costs $0.03 for every 10,000 subsequent API calls.
+This is worth keeping in mind as these secrets are fetched per Lambda function cold start.

 ## FAQ